 I'll expand on that by saying that until touch-based laptops and hybrids are both plentiful and cheap, Windows 8 may not gain much traction.
 And that may take a while.

 Let me close on a positive note, though.
 I like Windows 8.
-It's faster than
+It's faster than Windows 7 on my Dell and more stable.
+That's good enough for me.

 And Microsoft should spend more time pitching these straightforward Windows 8 merits until touch becomes mainstream.